sigcsets/sigcse_website/programs/awards/outstanding-and-lifetime-nomination.md

 ##### How to make a strong nomination

 * **What is in a strong nomination letter?**  The letters should explicitly address the description of the award.
 The Outstanding Contribution Award is given for a contribution that should have had a long lasting impact on, and made a significant difference in, computing education.
 If someone is most notable for something they did recently, that does not show long lasting impact.
 Awardees are likely to have started having impact 15-20 years ago or longer.
-The Lifetime Service Award is given to an individual who has a long history of volunteer service to the computer science education community.
+The Distinguished Service Award is given to an individual who has a long history of volunteer service to the computer science education community.
 Again, they should probably have a history of 15-20 years or more of such service.

 * **How many support letters are needed?** A nomination must have 3-5 support letters (strict).
 A single letter signed by multiple people is still a single letter.
 Remember it is not the quantity (3, 4 or 5) that is most important - it is the content of the letters that is important.
 When selecting letter writers, make sure they add value to the nomination.
 You may want to consider a mix of letters from SIGCSE members, those notable in computing education, previous award winners (only if they know the candidate’s work), and/or those who are faculty adopters of the nominee’s work.
 If all the letter writers are notable SIGCSE members who are adopters, fewer letters will be needed.